 Get an Air Conditioner With the Right Capacity

-In order for an air conditioner to perform efficiently in a home with high ceilings, it needs to have a higher cooling capacity.
+In order for an air conditioner to work well high ceilings, it needs to have a higher cooling capacity.
 Before buying a new HVAC system, check its cooling capacity to ensure that you select one with enough power.
 Air conditioners are classified according to their BTU classes, which are based on your home’s square footage.

-When dealing with high ceilings, we recommend choosing an air conditioner with a slightly higher cooling capacity than your square footage requires.
+When dealing with high ceilings, we recommend a higher BTU class than normal for your square footage.
 This is because your home contains a large volume of air compared to a home with a standard ceiling height.
-Choose an air conditioner rated one or two BTUs higher than the recommended BTU class for your home’s actual square footage.
-If you choose an air conditioner with a lower cooling capacity, it will cycle off too often to cool the room effectively.

 Strategically Position the Condenser

 Your air conditioner is already working hard due to the increased air volume in your high-ceilinged home.
 Place the condenser in a cool area sheltered from the sun.
-The shady environment will allow your air conditioning unit to consume 10 percent less energy than it would if it was exposed to direct sunlight.
+The shady environment will allow your air conditioning unit to consume as much as 10 percent less energy.

 Run the HVAC System’s Fan

 If you are using a central HVAC system, it probably has an option that allows you to run its fan continuously.
 When you run the fan continuously, it will operate even when the air conditioner or the furnace cycles off.
-The continuous circulation of air will mix the warm air with the cool air, which will keep the temperatures consistent in rooms with high ceilings.
+The continuous circulation of air will mix the warm air with the cool air.
+This will keep the temperatures consistent in rooms with high ceilings.

 Ventilate the Attic

 If your home has an attic, you need to be aware of the temperatures in your attic during the summer.
 They can reach as high as 150 degrees!
-When the attic temperatures reach this level, the temperature within the rest of the house also increases significantly, making the atmosphere within the house very uncomfortable.
+When the attic temperatures reach this level, the temperature within the rest of the house also increases significantly.
+This makes the atmosphere within the house very uncomfortable.

 Install a Ceiling Fan

-Instead of purchasing a standard fan, we recommend buying ceiling fans specifically designed for high ceilings because they can move higher volumes of air.
+We recommend buying ceiling fans specifically designed for high ceilings because they can move higher volumes of air.
+These will be more effective than standard fans.

 Does your home have high ceilings?
 If so, we can improve the performance of your air conditioning system by installing a new unit with a higher capacity.
-We can also ventilate your attic by installing a whole-house fan that will efficiently maintain your home at a comfortable temperature.
+We can also ventilate your attic by installing a whole-house fan.
 Lastly, we can install high ceiling fans that evenly distribute warm air.